cshgiser/SPEI-java/README.md

-# SPEI Calculator (JavaScript)
+# SPEI Calculator (Java)

-A JavaScript implementation for calculating the Standardized Precipitation Evapotranspiration Index (SPEI) from climate data.
+A Java code implementation for calculating the Standardized Precipitation Evapotranspiration Index (SPEI) from climate data.

 ## Usage